Early Career Participant Program

 Early Career Participants selected for mentoring will be connected with an experienced mentor from either industry or academia.
 Mentored sessions are intended to deepen a mentee’s understanding of the professional requirements of their industry or academic role, enabling them to accelerate their career.

-Potential mentees should email their Expression of Interest to firstname.lastname@example.org, including the abstract of their paper and an up-to-date curriculum vitae.
+Potential mentees should email their Expression of Interest to firstname.lastname@example.org by Saturday 15 January 2022, including the abstract of their paper and an up-to-date curriculum vitae.
 Expressions of Interest should be in a single PDF file (named lastname - EOI ECP.pdf) and be emailed with the subject AARES2022 ECPP.

 There are limited places available for mentoring, so a selection process will be applied.
 Selection will be based on the originality of the paper and the extent of an applicant’s curriculum vitae, as well as the availability of a suitable mentor.
 All efforts will be made to accept as many Expressions of Interest as possible.